Pearson-Higher-Ed/design/c/inputs/v2.0.0-beta.4/index.md

     contents:
       - type: wide image
         src: ./assets/Inputs_states.png

+  - type: two column
+    text: |
+      **Error** is when the field's content has some sort of error.

+      **Focused Error** is the focused version of the error state.

+      **Error with info text** is used when additional details about the error are necessary.
+Note that space for one line of explanation is built into the input so no shifting is necessary.
+    contents:
+      - type: wide image
+        src: ./assets/Inputs_error.png

   - type: section
-    name: Inputs (single line)
+    name: Single Line Text

   - type: two column
     text: |
-      An input is a field used to elicit a response from a user

-      **Hint text Usage** Hint text should be used as an aid to help guide users on the required format and content.
+      Text inputs may contain placeholder text as an aid to help guide users on the required format and content.

-      - Hint text disappear as soon as input become focus.

     contents:
       - type: narrow image
+        src: ./assets/Inputs_text_fancy.png
+        caption: Fancy single line text inputs.
+      - type: narrow image
+        src: ./assets/Inputs_text_basic.png
+        caption: Basic single line text inputs.

+  - type: two column
+    text: |
+      The fancy input style has an animation on focus.
+    contents:
+      - type: narrow image
         src: ./assets/Input_animate.gif
-        caption: Example of standard inputs

   - type: section
-    name: Inputs (multiple lines)
+    name: Multiple Line Text

   - type: two column
     text: |
+      These inputs only come in the basic style (fancy inputs should not be used in forms that need to collect this much information).

-      Multiple lines inputs are to be used for multiple lines of text.
+      These inputs may optionally be resized vertically to allow for variable amounts of input.
     contents:
+      - type: narrow image
+        src: ./assets/Inputs_multiline_placeholder.png
+        caption: Multiple line input with a placeholder.
-      - type: wide image
+      - type: narrow image
-        src: ./assets/Inputs_multiline.png
+        src: ./assets/Inputs_multiline_value.png
+        caption: Multiple line input with a value.
+Note this input has the handle for vertical resizing.

   - type: section
     name: Select